Design & Construction Guidance

 Use shapes that come from electric arc furnaces

 North American manufacturers typically use electric arc furnaces to manufacture steel for hot rolled shapes like wide-flange members, angles, channel shapes, and rebar.
-Hollow structural shapes (HSS) and metal deck require a second process to roll the steel into its form, and tend to come from BOF mills that use less recycled content.
-Plates can be produced on either an EAF or BOF mill.
+Be cautious of hollow structural sections (HSS) and metal decks because they require a second process to roll the steel into its form, tend to use more primary steel, and come from BOF mills that have greater emissions.
+Plates can be produced on either an EAF or BOF mill, so if these shapes are needed, seek products that come from EAFs and not BOFs.

 Utilize salvaged or reclaimed structural steel

-There are used pipe dealers that offer pipe from decommissioned from oil and gas facilities and distribution systems.
+There are used pipe dealers that offer pipe decommissioned from oil and gas facilities and distribution systems.
 Use these pipes for pipe piles or columns, where possible, to eliminate the emissions associated with creating new materials5.
+The best way to source salvageable structural steel is to identify upcoming demolition projects in your region, and then contact the demolition companies.
+It may be necessary to hire your own professionals to help with careful deconstruction.
+Also, check your area for salvage yards and inquire about their building materials.

 Use braced frames instead of moment-resisting frames